Hacker News Reader: Top @ 2026-02-04 13:19:11 (UTC)

 Discussion Summary (Model: gpt-5-mini-2025-08-07)

-Consensus: Cautiously Optimistic — commenters like the fast-boot microVM idea and the placeholder-secrets approach, but many raise realistic concerns about edge-case security, protocol compatibility, and cost/lock-in.
+Consensus: Cautiously Optimistic — commenters like the approach and see it as a useful mitigation, but many raise practical security, protocol, and product questions.

 Top Critiques & Pushback: